- 45 Hour Hold

 Currently enrolled students who have changed their addresses should change their mailing address with the University by accessing ASAP and following the instructions.
 Official notification of change of address is necessary for proper identification of student records and for accurate mailing of correspondence and information pertaining to graduation requirements.
 Students who are applying for graduation will specify on the Application for Graduation the address where their diploma is to be mailed.
 This does not change the official mailing address with the University.

-Information on undergraduate classroom courses offered for credit by the University, including course syllabi and faculty curriculum vitae for each instructor, can be found at the following Web site: http://bluebook.utsa.edu.
+Information on undergraduate classroom courses offered for credit by the University, including course syllabi and faculty curriculum vitae for each instructor, can be found on the UTSA Bluebook Web site.

 All courses are designated by four-digit numbers following a two- or three-letter abbreviation of the subject of the course.
 The first digit indicates the level of the course.
 Courses beginning with “0” are developmental education courses and may not be counted toward a degree.
 Courses beginning with “1” or “2” are lower-division (freshman and sophomore level).
 Courses beginning with “3” or “4” are upper-division (junior and senior level).
 Courses beginning with a “5” or higher are graduate-level courses.